After Bolton fireworks, Trump picks low-key Robert O'Brien for top job

 “He’s kept us informed and been regularly in touch,” Marc Tice told Reuters in a telephone interview from his Houston home.
 “With Robert in this new role, Austin’s return can happen even sooner.”

-“He understands the world for the dangerous place it is.
-He’s got great negotiating skills as our hostage negotiator,” Senator Lindsey Graham told reporters.
-“He’ll be a very sound policy adviser.”

-Reporting by Steve Holland, Jonathan Landay and Matt Spetalnick; Additional reporting by Roberta Rampton, Makini Brice and Susan Heavey; Editing by Bernadette Baum and Lisa Shumaker
+Reporting by Steve Holland, Jonathan Landay and Matt Spetalnick; Additional reporting by Roberta Rampton, Makini Brice and Susan Heavey; Editing by Bernadette Baum, Lisa Shumaker and Tom Brown